benopp99/DPMhalo/README.md

 https://github.com/benopp99/DPM/tree/main/dpm/scripts/run_DPM_profiles.py

 This script takes 2 or 3 arguments.
-Run it once first with no arguments (python run_DPM_profiles.py) and it will explain the arguments of this script.
+Run it once with no arguments (python run_DPM_profiles.py) and it will explain the arguments of this script.